Ulysses (spacecraft): Extended mission

 On 22 February 2008, 17 years and 4 months after the launch of the spacecraft, ESA and NASA announced that the mission operations for Ulysses would likely cease within a few months.
-On 12 April 2008, NASA announced that the end date will be 1 July 2008.
+On 12 April 2008, NASA announced that the end date would be 1 July 2008.

 The spacecraft operated successfully for over four times its design life.
 A component within the last remaining working chain of X-band downlink subsystem failed on 15 January 2008.
 The other chain in the X-band subsystem had previously failed in 2003.

 Downlink to Earth resumed on S-band, but the beamwidth of the high gain antenna in the S-band was not as narrow as in the X–band, so that the received downlink signal was much weaker, hence reducing the achievable data rate.
 As the spacecraft traveled on its outbound trajectory to the orbit of Jupiter, the downlink signal would have eventually fallen below the receiving capability of even the largest antennas (70 meters - 229.7 feet - in diameter) of the Deep Space Network.

 Even before the downlink signal was lost due to distance, the hydrazine attitude control fuel on board the spacecraft was considered likely to freeze, as the radioisotope thermal generators (RTGs) failed to generate enough power for the heaters to overcome radiative heat loss into space.
 Once the hydrazine froze, the spacecraft would no longer be able to maneuver to keep its high gain antenna pointing towards Earth, and the downlink signal would then be lost in a matter of days.
 The failure of the X-band communications subsystem hastened this, because the coldest part of the fuel pipework was routed over the X-band traveling-wave tube amplifiers, because they generated enough heat during operation to keep the propellant plumbing warm.

 The previously announced mission end date of 1 July 2008, came and went but mission operations continued albeit in a reduced capacity.
 The availability of science data gathering was limited to only when Ulysses was in contact with a ground station due to the deteriorating S-band downlink margin no longer being able to support simultaneous real-time data and tape recorder playback.
 When the spacecraft was out of contact with a ground station, the S-band transmitter was switched off and the power was diverted to the internal heaters to add to the warming of the hydrazine.
 On 30 June 2009, ground controllers sent commands to switch to the low gain antennas.
 This stopped communications with the spacecraft, in combination with previous commands to shut down its transmitter entirely.